 Pearl Lean Elementary School continues to be focused on improving learning in the areas of understanding and utilizing academic vocabulary, improving our understanding of non-fiction text and problem-solving strategies across the curriculum.
-We utilized spring M-STEP data, fall and spring NWEA data, along with building and district grade level common assessments to come up with a plan to continue to better support our diverse group of learners.
+We utilized spring M-STEP data, fall and spring NWEA data, along with building and district grade level common assessments to develop a plan to continue to better support our diverse group of learners.
 Teachers have been focused on providing Tier I and Tier II support for our learners.
 Support is continued to be provided by our Title One, English Language Learner and Special Education Staff.
 All of our grade levels (K-5) have been trained by the district Literacy Specialists in strategies to help build better readers and writers across the curriculum.
 Our third, fourth and fifth grade teachers have implemented the Instructional Learning Cycle Process (ILC) to help build cohesiveness to build focused common assessments in specific areas of ELA.
 Our goal is that these strategies that have been put in place will help our team of learners close any achievement gaps.
+All our grade level teams are implementing the ILC process in mathematics in order to establish a more focused approach to teaching and learning.